VIIIbyuL/506-final-project/README.md

 ## Data Visualization

-We plan on using scatter plots to plot the sentiment scores versus the stock price variations to view changes.
+We plan on using scatter plots, box plots, and other various data visualization methods to plot the sentiment scores versus the stock price variations to view changes.
 Additionally, we would have a time series plot to view the stock price fluctuations while marking article release.
 Finally, we would have heatmaps to view the correlation matrix between sentiment and stock price changes.

 ## Test Plan
 To ensure reliability in our model we will implement: